 Let the coffee or tea solution cool to room temperature.
 Wear your latex gloves and soak the cotton rag in the liquid.
 Ring out slightly and apply the solution to the raw surface of your wooden object.
 Let the piece dry for at least a couple of hours and apply another coat if you desire a deeper colour.

 Apply an even coat of the rub-on beeswax sealer with a clean cotton rag.
 Cover the entire piece and let dry overnight.
 Apply a second coat to ensure maximum wood absorption.

-- As beeswax wood sealer and polish is not permanent, you will need to reapply when the wax becomes worn.
+Remove any previous sealant, polish, stain and imperfections to allow the wood absorb the new colour.
+Cover any surfaces under or around your project with plastic sheeting to prevent any messes.
+As beeswax wood sealer and polish is not permanent, you will need to reapply when the wax becomes worn.
 Other food-safe alternatives are nut oils, like almond or walnut, as well as mineral oil.